imanng/api-overrides/README.md

 If you see a TypeScript error about `PrismaClient` not being exported:

-1. Run `pnpm prisma generate` to regenerate the client
+1. Run `ç` to regenerate the client
 2. Restart your TypeScript server/IDE

-### Database Locked Error
+### Database Connection Error

-If you get a "database is locked" error:
+If you get a database connection error:

-- Make sure no other process is using the database
-- Close Prisma Studio if it's open
-- Restart the development server
+- Verify your `DATABASE_URL` environment variable is set correctly
+- Check that your PostgreSQL database is running and accessible
+- For Vercel deployments, ensure `POSTGRES_URL` is set (or `DATABASE_URL` points to your database)
+- Verify network access if using a hosted database (check IP whitelist if applicable)

 ### Proxy Not Working